 Step 7.4 — Quarterly Cadence

 Trigger: End of each calendar quarter.
 Aligned with Forza’s EOS Rock cycle — quarterly Rocks set direction, quarterly cadence reviews delivery.
 Owner: Concetta (primary).
 Nick (strategic review, decisions).
-James (operational metrics participation).

 🎯 Ideal State